sampadadiwan/IRM_CompanyMain/.roo/rules/pr-writer-rules.md

 7. **Review Focus**: highlight tricky pieces reviewers should inspect (e.g. error handling, edge-case logic).
 8. Use bullet lists and concise language.
 Don’t just regurgitate commit titles.

 - Consider only diff changes in the `app`, `config`, and `features` directories; ignore others.
-User git diff <tag1> <tag2> -- app/ config/ features/
+Use `git diff <tag1> <tag2> -- app/ config/ features/`

-- Write the generated release notes into the `release_notes` directory as markdown, using the appropriate tag as the file name.
+- Write the generated release notes into the `release_notes/` directory as markdown, using the appropriate tag as the file name.